talkpython/mastering-pycharm-course/your-turn/9-performance/readme.md

 # Your turn: Performance

+## Version warning

+This chapter requires PyCharm Professional to complete as indicated.
+Please see the [chart for version breakdown](https://training.talkpython.fm/courses/explore_pycharm/mastering-pycharm-ide#editions) in the public course page.

 ## Objectives

 1. Understand an existing app's performance
 2. Improve a few key methods performance

 ## Understand an existing app's performance